Yannis Behrakis: Biography

 He also covered the Israeli–Palestinian conflict for many years, earthquakes in Kashmir, Turkey, Greece and Iran and major news events around the world.
 He also covered four Summer Olympics, the 1994 World Cup in the US and many international sports events.
 He moved with Reuters to Jerusalem as the chief photographer for Israel and the Palestinian Territories in 2008/9.
-In 2010 he moved back in Greece to cover the financial crisis.
+In 2010 he moved back in Greece to cover the Greek government-debt crisis.

 He took part in group and solo exhibitions in Athens, Thessaloniki, London, Edinburgh, New York, Rome, Barcelona, Madrid, Portugal, France and Dubai.

 In 2000, Behrakis survived an ambush in Sierra Leone where the American reporter Kurt Schork and Spanish cameraman Miguel Gil Moreno de Mora of Associated Press Television were killed.
 He and South African cameraman Mark Chisholm managed to get away from the attackers.
 In 2016, he led a Thomson Reuters team to win the 2016 Pulitzer Prize for Breaking News Photography.

 Behrakis died after a long battle with cancer in Athens on 2 March 2019, aged 58.
-Behrakis is survived by his daughter Rebecca, son Dimitri and his wife Elisavet.
+Behrakis is survived by his daughter Rebecca, son Dimitri and his wife, Elisavet.